MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Germany/how-to-print-test-reports-for-delivery-reminders.md

 ---
-    title: How to Print Test Reports for Delivery Reminders
+    title: Print Test Reports for Delivery Reminders [DE]
-    description: After you have created delivery reminders and made any needed modifications, you can either print the test reports or issue the delivery reminders.
+    description: After you have created delivery reminders and made any needed modifications, you can either print the test reports or issue the delivery reminders in the German version.
     author: SorenGP

     ms.service: dynamics365-business-central